Gardenia remyi

-Gardenia remyi, the nānū or Remy's gardenia, is a species of flowering tree in the madder family, Rubiaceae.

-It is endemic to Hawaiʻi.
+Gardenia remyi is a species of flowering tree in the madder family, Rubiaceae.
+It is sometimes referred to by the common names nānū or Remy's gardenia, and is endemic to Hawaiʻi.
 It inhabits coastal mesic, mixed mesic, and wet forests at elevations of 60–760 m on Kauaʻi, Molokaʻi, Maui, and the Big Island.

 It is threatened by habitat loss.